Kim A. Keck

 President and Chief Executive Officer

 Prior to joining BCBSRI in 2016, Keck enjoyed a 28-year career at Aetna, where she built a reputation as an engaged, incisive leader, unafraid to challenge assumptions and laser-focused on results.
 Her deep knowledge of the business – and her far-reaching perspective – were informed by the range and complexity of roles she played at Aetna, from head of enterprise strategy to head of investor relations, treasury, tax, actuary, controllers, and planning.
 Keck’s executive acumen was recognized when she served as president of Aetna’s northeast region and interim president of the southeast region.
-In those positions, she was responsible for $20 billion in revenue and approximately five million members in the individual, small, and middle markets.
+In those positions, she was responsible for $20 billion in revenue and approximately five million members across the commercial and Medicare segments.
 Her experience as chief of staff to then CEO Ron Williams proved seminal to Keck’s belief that strong corporate values are foundational to strong corporate performance, and that executives must be guided by a set of leadership expectations that serve as their North Star.

 Keck graduated with honors from Boston College with a degree in mathematics and earned a Master of Business Administration in finance from the University of Connecticut.
 She is a CFA charter holder.